andersonjenna/Project-3/README.md

    Copy the URL displayed in the terminal if you wish to view the API directly in your browser.

 4. Navigate to any of the dashboard folders and open the `index.html` file to view the data visualizations.
+5. For the Weather Data, please open this in VS code (or your IDE of choice) and open in live server.

 ## Ethical Considerations